Super Kirby Clash: Gameplay

 Super Kirby Clash is an action role-playing game where players control Kirby and his team, who must complete quests by fighting a variety of different enemies.
+It features over 100 quests for players to complete.
 There are four Kirbys in the game.
-One Kirby is controlled by the player, and the others can be controlled by CPUs or other players.
-The player can choose a role for their Kirby, as well as a weapon and suit of armor, and interact with the notice board to begin a fight.
-The role options allows the player to utilize a sword, hammer, offensive spells, or healing.
+One Kirby is controlled by the player, and the others can be controlled by CPU players or other players, either locally or online.
+The player can choose a class for their Kirby and purchase equipment to make their Kirby stronger.
+They can begin a quest by interacting with a job board in-game.

+The game features four classes: Sword Hero, Hammer Lord, Beam Mage, and Doctor Healmore.
+Sword Hero uses fast-moving sword attacks, while Hammer Lord is slower-moving but deals more damage.
+Doctor Healmore can heal the other Kirbys, and Beam Mage uses ranged attacks that can disable bosses.
+Once the boss has sustained enough damage, it drops four shards, which activate a minigame to attack the boss with a massive meteor, which will deal heavy damage to them if successful.

-After every quest, whether the player wins or loses, they will gain experience.
+After every quest, whether the player wins or loses, they will gain experience, with increased experience gained from online battles.
 This experience allows the player to level up and increase Kirby's stats, making him more powerful.
-Each quest also costs the player Vigor to attempt, which takes time to recharge.
+Each quest also costs the player a resource called Vigor to attempt, which takes time to recharge.
 If the player does not have enough Vigor remaining, they cannot attempt quests until it recharges.

-In between quests, players go to a small town which serves as the game's hub world.
+In between quests, players go to a small town which serves as a hub world.
 In this area, players can purchase equipment and select a quest to complete.
-The game also features a currency called Gem Apples, which are used to buy equipment and unlock new quests.
+They can also input codes found online, known as "passwords", to get free items.
+The game features a currency called Gem Apples, which are used to buy equipment and unlock new quests.
 Players can purchase these Gem Apples through microtransactions, but they can also be obtained through normal gameplay.